How to Make a Christmas Tree Village in a Vase

 You can easily create this magical Christmas decoration to display in your holiday home.
 This easy and inexpensive Christmas tree village project can be a focal point in many areas of your home.

-This first Christmas decoration of the season is inspired by this month’s Pinterest Challenge.
+This Christmas tree village may be a great project for your kids to create once they are out of school for the holidays.
 It can be made in less than an hour with inexpensive elements you make already have on hand.

 This Christmas tree village in a vase or jar will add sparkle to any room in your home.